 Ans:

-The function of CPU are:
+The functions of the CPU are:

-(1) The CPU receives the data when the computer inputs the data through input device such as a keyboard or mouse.
+(1) The CPU receives the data when the computer inputs the data through an input device such as a keyboard or mouse.

 (2) After this, the CPU process these input data by performing calculations and technical algorithm.